BernardasJuzumas/spiketech_assignment/README.md

 **Why no partitions?**

-Since in current solution widgets table must ensure uniqueness of serial number and id separately there is no way to effciently split the table in to partitons.
-Slots don't have clear unique constraints either and their indexes already serve as maximum possible partitions.
+Since widgets table must ensure uniqueness of serial number and id separately there is no way to effciently split the table in to partitons.
+Slots don't have clear unique constraints either and their indexes already serve as (sort of) maximum possible partitions (with NULL associations and full tree).
 Even though partitoning would help parallelize the work, creating a schema that would allow utilizing partitions seems less efficient at a glance.
 This is definitely in my mind for future, but let's get on with the rest of the solution.

 #### Functions